Stein's method for Fr\'echet approximation: a regularly varying functions approach: Stein's method and a proof of Theorems and

-\underline{Step 3: from $P$ to $Q$, the transfer principle.} Let $Q$ be another cdf on $\mathbb{R}$.
+Let $Q$ be another cdf on $\mathbb{R}$.
 Suppose that $Q$ satisfies Assumption 0, with support having lower endpoint $c_Q \ge c_P$.
 Let $\HH \in L^1(P) \cap L^1(Q)$ be a class of functions on $\R$.
 As outlined in the introduction, we aim to bound probability distances induced by $\HH$ through

 Obviously, $(Q-P) (h) = Q(h - P(h))$.
 Since the support of $Q$ is a subset of the support of $P$, we can use \eqref{eq:SteinID} then \eqref{eq:8} to reap

 Next define a Stein operator for $Q$ through

 Then, since $f_h$ is bounded, and from \eqref{eq:6}, satisfies $\lim_{x \to + \infty} f_h(x) Q(x) = 0$ and $\lim_{x \to c_Q^+} f_h(x) Q(x) = f_h(c_Q) q_0$ is finite, we get